-The information requested is considered exempt under section 41 of the Freedom of information Act.
+We can confirm that we hold the information you requested however are refusing to provide you with the information as we consider exemptions under section 41 apply.

 Section 41 applies to information provided in confidence.

-This applies to the account/business name of the liable party and details of if the property is currently subject to rate reliefs.
+This applies to the account/business name of the liable party and the billing address, the account start/end date, details of if the property is currently subject to rate reliefs, the date from which any reliefs have been applied and their values including if the property has an occupied/empty status.

 This information is exempt under section 41 because we consider that the common law principle of tax payer confidentiality applies.